nguyenvulebinh/vietnamese-wav2vec2/README.md

 ## Finetuned version

 You can find a finetuned version of base model on VLSP 2020 ASR dataset [here](https://huggingface.co/nguyenvulebinh/wav2vec2-base-vietnamese-250h).
 New finetuned version will be update soon (I hope 🤗).

+## Acknowledgment

+- I would like to thank Google for the support of Cloud credits and TPU quota.
+- Special thanks to my colleagues at [VietAI](https://vietai.org/) and [VAIS](https://vais.vn/) for their advice.

 ## Contact